-The time commitment of starting a family while pursuing his academic goals led Khalid to think of innovative ways to make quality meals quickly.
-Using his engineering background, Khalid developed a solution that he called Tahi – an automated cooking pot which makes delicious, healthy meals.
-Users place ingredients into the device, then program it to begin cooking at a time that is convenient.
-Tahi also helps its users track their dietary and nutritional history – the calorie count of each meal is recorded, and the device can even recommend healthy meals.
-With Tahi, Khalid became the first Qatari to win Stars of Science on Season 4.
+Khalid became the first Qatari to win Stars of Science in Season 4 with his Tahi invention.
+At the time he was a busy man, pursuing ambitious academic goals while starting a family.
+He increasingly found that he lacked the time to make good meals.
+Using his engineering background, Khalid developed a solution that he called Tahi: an automated cooking pot which makes delicious, healthy meals.
+Users place ingredients into the device and then program it to cook at a time that is convenient.
+Tahi also helps its users track their dietary and nutritional history.
+The calorie count of each meal is recorded, and the device can even recommend healthy recipes.